 For hotel leaders that are committed to creating sustainable hotels that better serve our planet and communities, focusing on these five areas are good places to start.

 Installing new energy systems or tweaking how your hotel uses energy can make a big impact.
 For instance, switching to long-lasting LED lights or installing energy-saving air conditioning units reduce electricity usage, saving energy and money.

-For instance, to create a sustainable hotel, raise staffers’ consciousness about the importance of limiting water waste so that housekeepers don’t leave water running while cleaning, maintenance crews don’t neglect leaky faucets, and banquet servers don’t waste water and towels when filling glasses, wiping counters and cleaning dishes.
-Limiting use of towels and tablecloths means less water will be needed for laundering, Behnke says.
+For instance, raise staffers’ consciousness about the importance of limiting water waste so that housekeepers don’t leave water running while cleaning, maintenance crews don’t neglect leaky faucets, and banquet servers don’t waste water and towels when filling glasses, wiping counters and cleaning dishes.
+Limiting use of towels and tablecloths means less water will be needed for laundering.

 Other ways hotels can cut down on water usage include serving local, in-season foods; landscaping with native plants; and shutting off water features such as fountains during off-peak hours.

 Americans purchase 50 billion plastic bottles each year, and only 23 percent are recycled, according to EcoWatch.
-The rest end up in landfills (where they take 450 years to decompose naturally) or in the ocean: 8 million tons of plastic are discarded in the oceans each year, and millions of seabirds and sea creatures die annually from plastic pollution, according to Plastic Oceans.
+The rest end up in landfills (where they take 450 years to decompose naturally) or in the ocean: 8 million tons of plastic are discarded in the oceans each year, and millions of seabirds and sea creatures die annually from plastic pollution.